sed-szeged/soda/README.md

 If you would like to contribute to the project, create an issue at our GitHub page or send a pull request.
 Every contribution is welcome!

 We are using [git flow](http://danielkummer.github.io/git-flow-cheatsheet/) to manage our repository.
-The *origin/develop* is our main development branch. *origin/master* is always in prodection ready state.
+The *origin/develop* is our main development branch. *origin/master* is always in production ready state.